 People tend to be very defensive against thieves, regarding them to be in the same category as murderers and rapists, although robbing you of your possessions is not as great a calamity as robbing you of your life or dignity or chastity.
 The past few decades have unfortunately taught us that molesters are so prone to repeat offenses that we have to put the welfare of others over that of the offender and urge them to make a living in a profession that does not put them in contact with their victims.
 But we can afford to be more generous with thieves, for they cannot steal from us our treasures in Heaven, which is our true wealth.

-My cousin Bruce told me of a sad case of a high church official that redirected a rather large contribution into a slush fund that financed fancy vacations, gambling trips, home improvements, and frequent withdrawals of large amounts of cash.
+My cousin told me of a sad case of a high church official many years ago who redirected a rather large contribution into a slush fund that financed fancy vacations, gambling trips, home improvements, and frequent withdrawals of large amounts of cash.
 The sad part of the story was this high church official was widely admired for his generosity, he was known handing wads of cash to destitute clergy, and for paying the tab for dozens of local parishioners at fancy restaurants on his many church travels.
 These local church members were only too happy to benefit from his generosity and rarely questioned how a modestly paid church official could afford such largesse.